softbar/RpcTools/README.md

 or

 the function RPCMEDIA_WriteValue is used to set properties.
-The command

 -  RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10
 - RPCMEDIA WriteValue (Instance ID, 'PLAYSTATE', value) is used to control the playback, whereby the following values are possible:
 	- 0: Stop
 	- 1: Pause
 	- 2: Play
 	- 3: Next
 	- 4: Prevoius

 # Add One Modules